sad-pixel/wtfhttpd/README.md

 ## Misc Notes

-- JSON/XML post bodies are not yet supported
 - Every request runs in it's own transaction, and since sqlite doesn't support nested transactions, you may not use transactions in your sql queries.
 - A `/` is always added to the end of every path.
 This is may be fixed later.